sqlballs/mSQLg2c/modules/05-ExtendingSQLServerToAzure.md

 You can <a href="https://learn.microsoft.com/en-us/azure/azure-sql/database/sql-data-sync-data-sql-server-sql-database?view=azuresql">learn more about the Linked Servers feature at this reference</a>.

-<h3>Azure Key Vault</h3>
+<h4>Azure Key Vault</h4>
 Keys are used throughout a Data Estate, inside and outside SQL Server for purposes as varied as database backups and connections to other systems.
 SQL Server has various keys it uses from a Service Master Key (SMK) to a Database Master Key (DBMK).
 Those keys, in turn, should be protected outside of the system to prevent high-level compromise.
-The system that allows this separation of protection is calle <i>Extensible Key Management</i> (EKM).
+The system that allows this separation of protection is called <i>Extensible Key Management</i> (EKM).

 The EKM system with the latest versions of SQL Server can leverage the Azure Key Vault, an Azure service that provides high-grade protection of secrets and allows separation of duties.